Foxandxss/angular-tips/source/_posts/2014-04-28-introduction-to-unit-test-filters.markdown

 We added another branch to see if quantity is less than 0 and if so, we just uppercase the last `quantity` characters.

 Good, our `upperFilter` is now feature complete.
-That doesn't meant it is finished yet.
-What happen if the `quantity` is longer than the input?
+That doesn't mean it is finished yet.
+What happens if the `quantity` is longer than the input?
 Let's test it:

 ```javascript
 it('works with a quantity longer than the input', function() {